 - There is one particularity with the ODBC driver for MySQL: all input parameters are being processed as strings -- even integers and floats.
-The ODBC driver implements the necessary conversions. mxODBC uses the Python Type binding method to bind the input parameters; see the Python Type Input Binding section 8.3 for more details. - Native Unicode is not supported by the MySQL ODBC driver.
-You can use the auto-transcoding feature of mxODBC to work-around this by setting the ODBC driver database character set to 'utf8' and the connection encoding to 'utf-8' on the mxODBC client side.
+The ODBC driver implements the necessary conversions. mxODBC uses the Python Type binding method to bind the input parameters; see the Python Type Input Binding section 8.4 for more details. - Native Unicode is not supported by the MySQL ODBC driver.
+You can use the auto-transcoding feature of mxODBC to work-around this by setting the ODBC driver database character set to 'utf8' and the connection encoding to 'utf-8' on the mxODBC client side. - Using a MySQL5 Windows ODBC driver character setting of 'utf-8' (with hyphen) can cause the driver to segfaults, so care must be taken, using the right spelling for the character set setting. - The MySQL ODBC driver does not always update the .rownumber to the correct value, especially when using .scroll(). - When using the ODBC driver RPMs available from www.mysql.com, please be sure to also have the MySQL shared libs RPM and the MySQL development RPM installed.

-- Using a MySQL5 Windows ODBC driver character setting of 'utf-8' (with hyphen) can cause the driver to segfaults, so care must be taken, using the right spelling for the character set setting. - When using the ODBC driver RPMs available from www.mysql.com, please be sure to also have the MySQL shared libs RPM and the MySQL development RPM installed. - Some older MySQL + ODBC driver setups eGenix.com has tested showed some serious memory leaks on Linux machines.
+Some older MySQL + ODBC driver setups eGenix.com has tested showed some serious memory leaks on Linux machines.
 Please check your setup for such leaks before going into production.
 There are no known leaks in mxODBC itself.